kamranmuazzam/aca-demia/pages/Meningitis.md

 	- + Gram stain, >1000 WBC is diagnostic.
 High protein and low glucose support bacterial
 - Roommate of the kid in the dorms who has bacterial meningitis and petechial rash?
 	- Rifampin!!
+- A patient comes with Headache, fever, what is the Dx -> Meningitis #shaheen
+- What is meningitis & meningism #shaheen
+	- Meningism -> Symptoms of meningitis present but inflammation of Leptomeninges is absent
+	- Symptom
+		- Headache
+		- Vomiting
+		- Photophobia
+		- Neck Stiffness
+	- Meningitis is actual inflammation of meninges
+- Bacterial vs Tubercular vs Viral : what is the cell count #shaheen
+	- Normal : 0-5 lymphocyte /mm3
+	- Pyogenic : Neutrophil
+	- Tubercular : Lymphocyte
+	- Viral : Lymphocyte